Wildlander-mod/wildlander-mod.github.io/3-YourFirstCharacter/Levelling Up.md

 * Dual Casting does not increase XP gain.
 * Destruction from runes will only increase if the runes are triggered.
 Other Destruction spells require a valid target, either a creature or an NPC.
 * Restoration will only increase if it is replenishing lost life (with a few exceptions) and will level up faster when in combat.
 It will also increase when casting damaging Sun spells on undead targets
-* The % of damage done is calculated at engine level and is identical to vanilla.
-I am unable to find a exact figure for this component.
 * Alteration derived from Detect Life will only increase if you are actually detecting life forms with the spell.

 Notes - Conjuration: